amirhesam1995/public-transport-analysis/README.md

 1. Open file `public-transport-city.py` and install the libraries that are imported at the beginning (use python3!)
      ATTENTION: You need to use specific versions of the following libraries:
    	a.	pymongo   V 3.12.1

 b.	pandas    V 1.5.3

 c.	folium    V 0.14.0

 d.	numpy     V 1.24.3

 e.	requests  V 2.29.0

 f.	numba     V 0.57.0

 h.	geopy     V 2.4.1

 i.	shapely   V 1.8.0

 j.	datetime  V 5.4

+2. Adjust the date indicated in the line `day = ...` so that it corresponds to a date that is contained in the GTFS file.

 3. To compute the accessibility scores, run `python3 public-transport-city.py`.
 Inside that script there is a variable `first_run`.
 By default it is True, which implies the mongo db is modified (adding links, connections, nodes, etc.).
 However, if you have already filled the databse, e.g., you are running the script for a second time, you do not need to fill the database again: in this case, set ``first_run=False` before running the script.